Good control of finance should always be a key element of your overall business management.

 - If you have to give a ‘special’ price for a large order try to confine it to ‘own brand’ products to avoid ‘cannibalising’ branded products and prices

 - If you have to give extra product and/or reduce prices try to get your suppliers to make an appropriate contribution

-In times of recession it is important to retain strict control of your finances and ensure that you have robust systems in place:
+At all times, it is important to retain strict control of your finances and ensure that you have robust systems in place:

-- Control and track all expenditure to stay within budget: Be sure to keep good records and use timely accounting systems / packages and internal systems that pre-empt payment
+- Control and track all expenditure to stay within budget: be sure to keep good records and use timely accounting systems / packages and internal systems that preempt payment

 - Manage your stock levels by producing sales forecasts